We are now in-network with Highmark / BlueCross BlueShield. Contact us to learn more.

 • Worsening performance at work or school

-The first step in getting off heroin is detox.
-This process removes harmful toxins from the body so that it can start the healing process.
-Detox from heroin takes a week, give or take, and there are many ways to ensure your comfort during this time.
-Once detox is complete, you can move onto the next step of recovery, which is therapy and counseling.
+Heroin Detox is a process that removes harmful toxins from the body so that it can start the healing process.
+Detox from heroin takes approximately one week, and there are many ways to ensure your comfort during this time.
+Once detox is complete, you can move on to the next step of recovery — therapy and counseling.

 Here is a brief rundown of what to expect from heroin withdrawal:

 • First 24 hours.
-Heroin withdrawal symptoms typically occur within hours from the last dose.
-Short-term symptoms are uncomfortable and include a fast pulse, increased breathing, increased blood pressure, sweating, diarrhea, bone pain and muscle cramps.
+Heroin withdrawal symptoms typically occur within hours of the last dose.
+Short-term symptoms are uncomfortable and include a fast pulse, increased breathing, increased blood pressure, sweating, diarrhea, bone pain, and muscle cramps.

 • 24-36 hours.
-Withdrawal symptoms intensity during this time.
-This is the most dangerous part of detox becuase psychological and physical symptoms are at their peak.
+Withdrawal symptoms are intense during this time.
+This is the most dangerous part of detox because psychological and physical symptoms are at their peak.

 • Days 4-6.
 At this point, the drugs are out of the system, and most symptoms begin to taper off.
 However, heavy users may still struggle with severe symptoms.